martynovichanton/Ssh-multi/README.md

 5. General log to track the process
 6. Support for multithreading per set directory
 7. Support for executing backup commands as needed per device type
+8. Can be easily extended to use with other devices
+9. Playing with in memory encryption of username and password